 More information about project archiving.

 - Courses for researchersThe Centre for Training and Development offers several courses for researchers.
-Please use the filters in the Course finder to find courses that are relevant for your situation.
-Go to the Course finder Or take a look at Professional development for teaching staff: English, UTQ/BKO, Teaching Framework A quickstart to development possibilities Contact Please contact HR Services for any further questions.
+Please use the filters in the Course Finder to find courses that are relevant to your situation.
+Go to the Course Finder Contact Please contact HR Services for any further questions.
 Tel 053 489 8011.
 For ideas, comments or changes to this page, please email firstname.lastname@example.org

 - Funding researchFinding grants and collaborationsPersonal GrantsTraining and eventsWriting a grant proposal